25 Feb Health, Safety and Security

 You might also want to consider reaching out to the pawn shops, thrift stores and second-hand retailers in the area.
 Introduce yourself ask for the General Manager and explain what has happened, give them a detailed list of what has been stolen and the contact info for the detective working your case.
 Be sure to include as much detail, including serial numbers, as possible and send pictures if you have them.

-EXAMPLES OF BASIC CRIME PREVENTION STRATEGIES AND PROGRAMS
+EXAMPLES OF BASIC CRIME PREVENTION STRATEGIES AND Safety PROGRAMS

 - Distribute information and offer workshops on Community Watch Skills: Using Your Eyes & Ears